Influenza

 -

-It is recommended that all children aged six months or older have an annual vaccination to protect them against influenza.
-Influenza vaccines are free for all children aged six months to under five years and can be given at the same time as age-specific vaccines.
+It is recommended that all children aged 6 months or older have an annual vaccination to protect them against influenza.
+Influenza vaccines given as an injection are free for all children aged 6 months to under 5 years and can be given at the same time as age-specific vaccines.

 On this page